 In 1984, Nancy decided to leave the public school art programs and start a business called The Art Workshop out of her home.
 She felt that the structure of the school art programs was not conducive to kids learning real art terms, techniques, art history or to be truly creative.
 It was started as an art enrichment program for children and soon grew to include adults, home school and preschool children.

 After 10 years, when her student base reached 50 students per week, she moved her business to The Fine Arts Center in Wyoming, Ohio.
 There she was the driving force behind all Art programs, both through the school year and during the summer for 15 years.
 Now located in the Queen City Clay building in Hyde Park for the past 10 years, the business has continued to grow and flourish in this all artist facility.

 Nancy enjoys volunteering and has served as a volunteer for 30 years on the Wyoming Art Show committee managing the Student Art Exhibit and the Imagination Station, which features free art activities for children.

 She lives in Wyoming with her dog Benji and enjoys playing with and creating art with her grandchildren that live right across the street!
 Nancy enjoys watercolor painting, sculpting with clay and every imaginable craft.
 Pinterest was invented for her!

 Katie Swartz is a native Ohioan, born, raised and educated here.
 She received her Bachelors in Fine Arts and her Masters in Education from DAAP at the University of Cincinnati.
 She joined The Art Workshop in 2013 and is a bright and cheery addition to our teaching staff especially during the summer!
-Katie also crochets and throws pots as much she can after her days spent at her current teaching job at Stivers School for the Arts in Dayton, where she is the studio art and art history teacher.
+Katie also crochets and throws pots as much she can.
+She has taught in several area high schools but now is selling her own art online on Etsy, and in many art fairs across the mid-west.